OpenEvalProject/evals/manuscripts/elife-38675/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/38675/elife-38675-fig4-v2.jpg)

-**Figure 4.:** C.elegans strains.(a) A panel of 11 wild strains was tested for bordering behavior.
-Each of these wild strains contains ancestral alleles of glb-5 and npr-1. ***p<0.001 by ANOVA with Tukey’s Honest Significant Difference test. (b) Competition experiments between 11 wild strains and barcoded N2 animals.
+**Figure 4.:** (a) A panel of 11 wild strains was tested for bordering behavior.
+Each of these wild strains contains ancestral alleles of glb-5 and npr-1. ***p<0.001 by ANOVA with Tukey’s Honest Significant Difference test. (b) Competition experiments between 11 wild strains and barcoded N2glb-5, npr-1 animals.
 Despite the similarity of bordering behavior, these wild strains displayed a range of relative fitness.
-NS, not significantglb-5, npr-1, *p<0.05, **p<0.01, ***p<0.001 by ANOVA with Tukey’s Honest Significant Difference test.10.7554/eLife.38675.021Figure 4—source data 1.Figure 4a.10.7554/eLife.38675.022Figure 4—source data 2. animals shown in glb-5, npr-1Figure 4b.
+NS, not significant, *p<0.05, **p<0.01, ***p<0.001 by ANOVA with Tukey’s Honest Significant Difference test.

-## Development speed and spermatogenesis are increased in N2 in an O2-independent manner
+### Development speed and spermatogenesis are increased in N2 in an O2-independent manner

 To gain more insight into the phenotypes that could be responsible for the fitness increases of the N2 strain, we performed RNA sequencing to analyze the transcriptomes of bleach-synchronized N2 and N2glb-5, npr-1 animals grown in either 10% O2 or 21% ambient O2 levels.
 Animals were allowed to develop to the L4 stage and harvested at identical times.
 We first performed Principal Component Analysis (PCA) analysis on differentially expressed genes to analyze how the environmental and genetic differences globally regulated the transcriptomes of the animals.
 If environmental O2 and the genetic background had independent effects on the transcriptomes, we expected to find two major components in the PCA analysis.
 However, the PCA analysis identified a single component that explained the majority of the variance (77.9%).
 The genetic and environmental perturbations had similar effects on the first component in an additive manner (Figure 5a).
 Reducing O2 levels from 21% to 10% had similar effects on the transcription profiles as changing the background from N2glb-5, npr-1 to N2.
 Consequently, the animals that differed in both genetic background and environmental O2 levels (N2–21% O2 vs N2glb-5, npr-1–10% O2) also showed the most similar transcriptional profiles.
 These patterns were also seen in Hierarchical Clustering using the 1202 differentially expressed genes (Figure 5b).
 These results suggest that the foraging behavioral differences are not responsible for the underlying transcriptomics differences between the different strains and environmental conditions.

 ![Figure 5.](https://cdn.elifesciences.org/articles/38675/elife-38675-fig5-v2.jpg)

-**Figure 5.:** strain.glb-5,npr-1(a) PCA analysis of transcriptional profiles of bleach-synchronized N2 and N2 animals grown in 10% or 21% environmental Oglb-5,npr-12 (six replicates per strain/condition).
+**Figure 5.:** (a) PCA analysis of transcriptional profiles of bleach-synchronized N2 and N2glb-5,npr-1 animals grown in 10% or 21% environmental O2 (six replicates per strain/condition).
 The largest two eigenvectors are shown, along with the amount of variance they explain.
 Developmental age of animals is approximately L4 stage. (b) Hierarchical clustering of normalized, differentially expressed genes.
 Columns show strain and conditions; rows show gene expression. (c) Averaged effect of genotype (y-axis) vs environment (x-axis) for each gene (Supplementary file 1).
 A small cluster of 652 genes with similar changes is circled in red. (d) The developmental expression of these 652 genes was further investigated using a previously published dataset.
 Columns show developmental stage and rows show each gene.
 Most of these gene peaked in expression in L4 hermaphrodite animals and was further enriched in male L4 animals (Male).
 Soma indicates expression levels from somatic cells, suggesting this cluster is enriched in germline cells. (e) Animals identified with mature sperm. x-axis indicates time since synchronization using hatch-off.
 Strain/condition shown in legend. p=0.0076 by Friedman test. (f) Number of sperm produced by each strain as determined by DAPI straining.
 Representative images are shown below.
-Scale bar = 10 μm. **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (g) Averaged total number of offspring produced by each strain when grown in different environmental O2 levels. **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (h) Averaged egg-laying rate of L4-synchronized N2 and N2 animals when grown at different Oglb-5,npr-12 levels. x-axis indicates time since L4 stage.
-NS, not significant, *p<0.05, **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (i) Number of animals observed with fertilized eggs in their uterus. x-axis indicates time from synchronized egg-lay. p=0.0109 by Friedman test.10.7554/eLife.38675.024Figure 5—source data 1.The dataset is used for PCA analysis and Hierarchical clustering for Figure 5a and Figure 5b.10.7554/eLife.38675.025Figure 5—source data 2.Figure 5c.The dataset is used to show Figure 5d.
-The soruce of the gene expression data across all of the developmental stages is from previous research: Boeck et al. (2016) .10.7554/eLife.38675.026Figure 5—source data 3.Figure 5e.10.7554/eLife.38675.027Figure 5—source data 4.Figure 5f.10.7554/eLife.38675.028Figure 5—source data 5.2 levels shown in Figure 5g.10.7554/eLife.38675.029Figure 5—source data 6. animals when grown at different Oglb-5,npr-12 levels shown in Figure 5h.10.7554/eLife.38675.030Figure 5—source data 7.Figure 5i.
+Scale bar = 10 μm. **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (g) Averaged total number of offspring produced by each strain when grown in different environmental O2 levels. **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (h) Averaged egg-laying rate of L4-synchronized N2 and N2glb-5,npr-1 animals when grown at different O2 levels. x-axis indicates time since L4 stage.
+NS, not significant, *p<0.05, **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (i) Number of animals observed with fertilized eggs in their uterus. x-axis indicates time from synchronized egg-lay. p=0.0109 by Friedman test.

 The effects of the derived npr-1 and glb-5 alleles mimics the effects of lowering environmental O2 from 21% to 10%.
 To further gain insight into this connection, we plotted the average transcriptional change between the strain backgrounds vs the average transcriptional change between the environmental O2 concentrations for each gene (Figure 5c, Supplementary file 1).
 Surprisingly, we observed a bimodal distribution of values, with a cluster of 652 genes centered at 1.2 log2-fold change (Figure 5c – red circle).
 This is unexpected, as it suggests that the environmental and genetic perturbations had identical effects on transcription for all these genes.
 When we inspected this list of genes, we noticed a large number of genes that are known to be involved in spermatogenesis.
 We further investigated the developmental regulation of these 652 genes using previously published transcriptomics data isolated from hermaphrodites or males at specific developmental time points (Boeck et al., 2016) (Figure 5d).
 The expression of the majority of these genes peaked during the L4 stage in hermaphrodites, was further enriched in L4 males, and suppressed in somatic cells isolated from L4 animals.
 These observations are consistent with this cluster of genes being involved in spermatogenesis, which occurs during the L4 stage (when RNA was isolated) in hermaphrodite animals.